 How do publishers consistently succeed at selling new apps?
 I’ve talked to many people over the years who work with major publishers on the iOS app store, and they all pretty consistently point to cross-promotion as the number one thing driving users.
 All the things I’ve listed above are important, especially if you are working on your first app, but cross-promoting your new apps inside of your existing apps is the most cost-effective way to advertise.
 It also allows you to keep a mass of users, to grow your base and expand as a provider of apps.

-An upcoming book detailing everything you need to know to produce marketable apps.
+An upcoming ebook detailing everything you need to know to produce marketable apps for iOS 8 using swift.

 Subscribe via RSS